Monkey D. Luffy: One Piece

 Robin reveals her past as a fugitive of the Government, but the Straw Hats declare war on the Government to affirm their commitment to her.
 After defeating CP9 and escaping Enies Lobby, Luffy encounters his grandfather, Vice Admiral Monkey D. Garp.
 Garp tells him Shanks and Whitebeard are two of the Four Emperors, the most powerful pirates in the second half of the Grand Line.
 Luffy is surprised to learn from Garp that the leader of the Revolutionary Army which seeks to topple the World Government is Monkey D. Dragon, Luffy's father.

 On the way to Fish-Man Island in their new ship, the Thousand Sunny, which Franky built, Luffy encounters the skeletal musician Brook.
 Brook accepts Luffy's offer to join the crew before declining since his shadow has been stolen.
-To return Brook's shadow, they defeat Warlord Gecko Moria, and Brook becomes Luffy's long-sought musician of the crew.
+To return Brook's shadow, they defeat Warlord Gecko Moria and Brook becomes Luffy's long-sought musician of the crew.

 To enter Fish-Man Island, the crew takes a detour to the Sabaody Archipelago.
 By this time, Luffy has gained worldwide fame among the notorious rookie pirates with bounties of over 100 million Berries; these rookies are known as Supernovas and include Zoro, Trafalgar Law, Eustass Kidd, and Capone "Gang" Bege.
 The Roger Pirates' retired First Mate, Silvers Rayleigh, takes a liking to Luffy and agrees to coat the Thousand Sunny to sail into the ocean depths.
-The plan is derailed after Luffy attacks a World Noble for harming a friend, and the rest of the Straw Hat Pirates are easily defeated by Admiral Kizaru and scattered to different parts of the world by Warlord Bartholomew Kuma.
+The plan is derailed after Luffy attacks a World Noble for harming a friend, and the rest of the Straw Hat Crew are easily defeated by Admiral Kizaru and scattered to different parts of the world by Warlord Bartholomew Kuma.

 Stranded on Amazon Lily, an island ruled by the warlord Boa Hancock, Luffy impresses her with his bravery and selflessness.
 While on Amazon Lily, Luffy learns that his brother Ace was defeated by Blackbeard and handed over to the World Government for execution.
 Hancock helps him infiltrate the underwater prison Impel Down to rescue Ace.
 Inside he meets previous foes and new allies, such as former Warlords Crocodile and Arlong's old captain Jimbei.
 Along with Buggy and members of the Revolutionary Army, Luffy frees the prisoners, but Ace is transferred to Marineford for his execution.

 Luffy and Buggy lead the prisoners into the war in Marineford between the navy and Whitebeard's forces.
 Whitebeard is eventually impressed by Luffy's spirit and orders his men to support Luffy directly.
 Although Ace is freed, he gives his life to save Luffy from Admiral Akainu.
 A broken-hearted Luffy is evacuated with Jimbei from Marineford by Trafalgar Law.